mbradle/wnutils/doc/source/plot_tutorial.rst

 Plot a property in the zones of a given group.
 ..............................................

-To plot a property in all the zones of a given group, say Step number 125, you can, for example, type::
+To plot a property in all the zones of a given group, say, Step number 125, you can, for example, type::

     >>> my_h5.plot_group_property_in_zones('Step 00125', 't9')